bbsun92/useful_tools/README.md

 # useful_tools
 Miscellaneous collection of useful tools

-##make_dir.py
+- make_dir.py:
-Creates a structured project folder with the structure:
+Creates a structured project folder with the structure, can be adjusted as required:
 ```bash
 ├── admin
 │   ├── drafts